azyva/dragom-site/pages/doc/config/design/properties.md

 </config>
 ```

-With the above configuration, property `PROP_A` has the following value when
+With the above configuration, property `PROP` has the following value when
 evaluated in the following contexts:

 Node                        |Value of `PROP`
 ----------------------------|----------------
-`root`                      |`value1`
+root (globally)             |`value1`
 `ClassificationNode`        |`value2`
 `ClassificationNode/module1`|undefined
 `ClassificationNode/module2`|`value3`
 `ClassificationNode/module3`|`value1`

+Defining or accessing a model property globally is synonym with defining or
+accessing it for the root Node.

 Model properties are documented [here][doc-config-config-model-properties].

-### Execution context properties {#exec-context-properties}
+### ExecContext properties {#exec-context-properties}

-Execution context properties are defined within the
+ExecContext properties are defined within the
-[execution context][doc-config-design-exec-context] of tools, which is
+[ExecContext][doc-config-design-exec-context] of tools, which is generally
-generally closely related to the workspace.
-Therefore execution context
+closely related to the workspace.
+Therefore ExecContext properties can be
-properties can be customized per workspace.
-They can also be modified during
+customized per workspace.
+They can also be modified during tool execution.
-tool execution.

-For example, execution context properties are used to persist the
+For example, ExecContext properties are used to persist the
-[root module versions][doc-config-design-root-module-versions]
+[root ModuleVersion's][doc-config-design-root-module-version]
 associated with a workspace.

-Execution context properties are documented
+ExecContext properties are documented
 [here][doc-config-config-exec-context-properties].

 ### Tool properties